 D = Duro (Carbide Tip)

-R = Rescue (RDR chain, especially designed for MS 460 R STIHL Magnum® Rescue carbide segment)
+R = Rescue (RDR chain, specially designed for MS 460 R STIHL Magnum® Rescue carbide segment)

 Gauge (on drive link)